christopher5106/christopher5106.github.io/_posts/2016-01-30-two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.markdown

 - to launch with Spark a cluster of GPU instances with NVIDIA Driver and CUDA 7.5 pre-installed, as we show in the last section.

+# Creation of the AMI for G2+Spark with NVIDIA driver, CUDA 7.5, JCUDA, BIDMat and BIDMach libraries pre installed

-# Compile JCUDA, BIDMat, BIDMach libraries
+Compile JCUDA, BIDMat, BIDMach libraries on the previous instance :

 {% highlight bash %}